chrisburnell/chrisburnell.com/_posts/articles/2019-06-19-reply-targets.md

   - liquid
 ---

 Ever since adopting *IndieWeb* technologies, I have been posting all of my notes and replies onto my website with syndication links to *Twitter*/*Mastodon*.
-Because I write responses to people across a variety of channels, I wanted a means to present the context of the reply in the most meaningful manner.
+Because I write responses to people across a variety of channels, I wanted a means to present the context of the reply in the most meaningful manner, as can be seen on [this post](/note/1525182719).

 For example, if I respond to someone on *Twitter*, the reply target is the URL to the tweet to which I am responding, e.g. [https://twitter.com/dletorey/status/991247595132551168](https://twitter.com/dletorey/status/991247595132551168){:rel="external"}.